-This latest volume in the Learning in Higher Education series, Innovative Teaching and Learning in Higher Education, brings together examples of teaching and learning innovations, within the domain of higher education.
-The anthology is diverse in nature and showcases concrete examples of innovative teaching and learning practices in higher education from around the world.
+Innovative Teaching and Learning in Higher Education, brings together examples of teaching and learning innovations, within the domain of higher education.
+The book showcases concrete examples of innovative teaching and learning practices in higher education from around the world.
 The contributions come from all scientific disciplines and in all teaching and learning contexts.

-The twenty-eight inspiring examples in this volume show considerable diversity in their approaches to teaching and learning practices; at the same time they improve both student engagement and student learning outcomes.
+The twenty-eight inspiring examples in this volume show considerable diversity in their approaches to teaching and learning practices.
+At the same time, they improve both student engagement and student learning outcomes.
 All the authors argue that their innovative approach has helped students to learn differently, better, and more.
-For those involved in higher education, there is a lot to be gained from reading these narrative accounts of innovative teaching and learning.
+For those involved in higher education, there is a lot to be gained from reading these narrative accounts of innovative teaching and learning in higher education.

 John Branch is Academic Director of the part-time MBA programmes and Assistant Clinical Professor of Business Administration at the Stephen M. Ross School of Business, and Faculty Associate at the Center for Russian, East European, & European Studies, both of the University of Michigan in Ann Arbor, U.S.A.